One month of lockdown: Why Indian states have dramatically divergent Covid-19 trajectories

 When India locked down on the midnight of March 24, the country had reported just over 500 cases of Covid-19, with 10 dead from the disease.
-A month into what has been the world’s largest and arguably the most stringent lockdown, the number of cases has breached the 20,000 mark, with with 686 people dead by Thursday.
+A month into what has been the world’s largest and arguably the most stringent lockdown, the number of cases has breached the 20,000 mark, with 686 people dead by Thursday.

 This rate of increase in cases is significantly gentler than most Western nations.
 Yet, a country-wide growth rate may provide little insight into what might lie ahead for India once the lockdown lifts and inter-state migration resumes, thanks to the great disparities in several key indicators across states.